Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 There are a few pre-configured certified fingerprints available in the module, just in case you can't get a hold of one for your device.
 If you have a working fingerprint that could be added to the list, or an updated one for one already on there, please post that in the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-simple-t3765199) toghether with device details.

 ### Finding a certified fingerprint
-The easies way to find a certified fingerprint for your device is to run the getprop command below on a stock ROM/firmware/factory image that fully passes SafetyNet.
+If you don't want to use one of the provided fingerprints, the easies way to find a certified fingerprint for your device is to run the getprop command below on a stock ROM/firmware/factory image that fully passes SafetyNet.
 ```
 getprop ro.build.fingerprint
 ```